 Make Sure a Settlement Covers All of Your Expenses

 Costs can add up quickly following an accident injury.
 It can be tempting to take the first settlement the insurer offers you.
 However, that settlement may not cover the total damages you have experienced or those you have yet to incur.

 Adjusters offer low-ball settlements hoping you will accept them and give up your rights to pursue a claim further.

 Before accepting any settlement, you should make sure that you know the full extent of your injuries, that your treatment and medical care is complete, and that all of the costs associated with your injury are fully covered.

 You should also have an attorney review the offer.
 Your attorney will work to ensure you are treated fairly and that your costs are fully covered.

-If you are having trouble dealing with an insurance adjuster or believe your claim is worth more than you were offered, the lawyers at Lynch Law Firm can help.
+If you are having trouble dealing with an insurance adjuster or believe your claim is worth more than you were offered, the New Jersey personal injury lawyers at Lynch Law Firm, PC can help.